 - Wrong techniques of running, splinting or jumping

-- Over-training and running beyond the usual limit (Eg: sudden increase in your mileage)
+- Over-training and running beyond the usual limit (Example: sudden increase in your mileage)

 - Improper shoes wear